-The Nutcracker and the Four Realms Film Review
+A review of The Nutcracker and the Four Realms

 Based on both Marius Petipa’s enduring ballet and E. T. A. Hoffman’s short story “The Nutcracker and the Mouse King”, Disney’s lavish new fantasy The Nutcracker and the Four Realms clearly hopes to follow in the box office busting footsteps of last year’s Beauty and the Beast.
 It certainly shares much of that same magical visual style and grace, however the story itself struggles to get it’s footing quite right.

 Clearly aiming to marry the fantasy enchantment of Bill Condon’s aforementioned hit live-action remake, with the more action adventure (and feminist tinged) beats of Tim Burton’s Alice in Wonderland, The Nutcracker and the Four Realms is not quite as entertaining as either.
 The story starts with young Clara (a good and driven Mackenzie Foy) defying her straight-faced father (Matthew Macfadyen) and leaving a ballroom dance in search of a key that will unlock a box left to her by her late mother.
 From there the film takes on a The Lion, The Witch and The Wardrobe vibe as Clara enters a snowy mystical realm, divided by the wicked actions of the mysterious Mother Ginger.